Book an ORCID Health Check with a Liaison Librarian to ensure you're getting the most from your ORCID.

 ORCID (Open Researcher Contributor ID) was released in 17 October 2012 as a way or providing researchers with a persistent digital identifier that distinguishes you from every other researcher.

 Names are not enough to ensure credit for your work and are inadequate for reliably connecting researchers with their research.
+Authors publish under different variations of their name or sometimes change their name.
+ORCID helps reduce the negative consequences of name changes so you will no longer be limited to the name you used when you began your career.
 An ORCID identifier can ensure that your publications, datasets, and other research outputs are connected with you every time.

 It also allows for integration in key research workflows, such as manuscript and grant submission, and supports automated linkages between you and your professional activities ensuring that your work is recognised.
 It has been predicted that ORCID will become the “main ID” in the future.